voidmagic/Beaver/README.md

 ## TODOs:

 1. More hyper-parameters should be exposed.
-2. Model saving and loading logic.
+2. Comparision with existing open source projects.

 ## References:
 * [Attention is all you need](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf).